nicklockwood/SwipeView/README.md

     - (void)swipeViewDidEndDragging:(SwipeView *)swipeView willDecelerate:(BOOL)decelerate;

 This method is called when the user stops dragging the SwipeView.
 The willDecelerate parameter indicates whether the SwipeView is travelling fast enough that it needs to decelerate before it stops (i.e. the current index is not necessarily the one it will stop at) or if it will stop where it is.
-Note that even if willDecelerate is NO, the SwipeView will still scroll automatically until it aligns exactly on the current index.
+Note that even if willDecelerate is NO, if pagin is enabled, the SwipeView will still scroll automatically until it aligns exactly on the current index.

     - (void)swipeViewWillBeginDecelerating:(SwipeView *)swipeView;